JONSASSE/432-2018/assignments/hw2/README.md

 Now attempt to fit a two-factor ANOVA model to evaluate the effect of `race` and `insurance` on `income`.
 A problem should occur when you fit this `race` and `insurance` model, that doesn't happen, for instance, when you evaluate the effects of both `race` and `sex` on `income`.
 So what happens when you fit the `race`-`insurance` model, exactly, and why does it happen?

+- Here's a hint...
+> R may well warn you about "singularities" in your output for Question 3, but we'd like a clearer answer than that from you.
+To obtain it, consider exploratory data analysis, specifically the value of counting things.
+In particular, ask yourself questions like "How many people fall into the levels of the product term I've created?" or "What if I build a table, say with race in the rows and insurance in the columns - how many people fall into each cell of that table?" as a way to figure out what the real problem is.

 ## Question 4.
 (30 points)

 Again, consider the `hbp330` data used in Homework 1.
 Build your best model for the prediction of body-mass index, considering the following 14 predictors: `practice`, `age`, `race`, `eth_hisp`, `sex`, `insurance`, `income`, `hsgrad`, `tobacco`, `depdiag`, `sbp`, `dbp`, `statin` and `bpmed`.
 Use an appropriate best subsets procedure to aid in your search, and use a cross-validation strategy to assess and compare potential models.